tmhai7th1/SpecFlowWebDriver/README.md

 ### Important parts
 #### test-appsettings.json
 Browser type and url default are defined here.
-System supports Chrome, Explorer and Firefox, which are set value the same CHROME, IE, FIREFOX
+System supports 3 browsers such as Chrome, Explorer and Firefox, which are set value the same CHROME, IE, FIREFOX

 ```
 {